fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 However, when complexity of the problem you solve grows, one file is often not enough.
 You may end up using multiple files, stored chaotically across the folder with your project.
 And when you need to use some third-party dependencies, command for compiling stuff will grow significantly, allowing pesky mistakes spill into it when someone will try to compile your project on different machine.
+You may end up with some `.sh` or `.cmd` files that will contain command that is required to build your project, but these scripts are not guaranteed to work on other machine.

-This was more painful in the late 1970s, when C programming language was on the rise.
-Software engineers were managing complex projects with lots of different files, and that files may require special treatment (e.g.not just compile source code, but fix indentation levels first) it was quite difficult to keep track of the files that need to be recompiled when changes occur, and that inspired Stuart Feldman to create [`make`](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.39.7058), one of the first build automation systems.
+This was even more painful in the late 1970s, when C programming language was on the rise.
+Software engineers were managing complex projects with lots of different files, and that files may require special treatment, e.g.generating some code before compilation.
+It was quite difficult to keep track of the files that need to be recompiled when changes occur, and  no one wanted to fully recompile whole project when only one file was changed, because it can take ages.
+That inspired Stuart Feldman to create
+[`make`](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.39.7058), one of the first build automation systems.

 General idea behind `make` was this: gather source code files, together with dependencies and resources, compile them and produce executable file.
 If some files were changed, `make` will recompile only those files and produce new executable.
+These steps can be easily applied not only to the software projects, but for anything that involves files.

 To tell `make` what to do, special text file is used.
 It's called `Makefile` and it contains a set of rules on which `make` will treat your software.
-Makefiles are quite complex, but the main thing that you need to know is that you can configure all the build process however you want.
+With `Makefile` you can configure all the build process however you want.
 Wanna add static analysis before compilation, or need to convert all the images to WebP format before producing JAR?
 It's a bunch of lines of config.

+`make` helps to deal with a lot of source code files in a systemized way, and you can be sure that your software will be build on different machine exactly as it's built on yours.

+So, the concept of the build automation system can be summarized like this: _perform commands defined in config file on the given set of files._

+## Why Gradle

+`make` may look like it's a perfect fit for the job as the general purpose build system, but why there are the hell lot of other build systems?